 - Frame-Up: How Desmond tries to recruit Benny.

 - Heartbeat Soundtrack: To emphasize Benny's craving for blood.

-- Left the Background Music On: "Feel Alright" by Steve Earle plays while Dean is driving the Impala, and when he gets the call from Elizabeth, he turns it off.
+- Left the Background Music On: "Feel Alright" by Steve Earle plays while Dean is driving in the Impala, and he starts singing along.
+When he gets the call from Elizabeth, he turns it off.